 - Grandfather Vineyard & Winery is located on a mountainside at the base of Grandfather Mountain on the Watauga River.
 During a tasting, you will sample a variety of dry white and red wines.
 From Banner Elk take 184 south to 105 east toward Boone approximately four miles on your right.

-- Beech Mountain Brewing Company (1007 Beech Mountain Pkwy, Beech Mountain) is open during ski season and also during the summer months for bikers and hikers.
+- Beech Mountain Brewing Company (1007 Beech Mountain Pkwy, Beech Mountain) is open during ski season and the summer months for bikers and hikers.
 They brew small batches in the Alpine Village.
 Their flagship beer is the 5,506’ Pale Ale, named after Beech Mountain’s elevation.
-Other popular brews include the Beech IPA and the Patroller Porter.
-Seasonal beers vary, and include such offerings as the Beech Blonde, Session Belge, One-Eye PA and Ramble-on Rye.

-A fun way to explore Banner Elk is via the 1-mile greenway that begins near Flat Top Brewing Company and goest through Tate-Evans Park and pass Mill Pond on the college campus.
+Greenway: A fun way to explore Banner Elk is via the 1-mile greenway that begins near Flat Top Brewing Company and goes through Tate-Evans Park and pass Mill Pond on the college campus.

-Named for two women when it was founded in 1907, Lees-McRae College is home to 700 undergrads.
+Lees-McRae College: Named for two women who founded it in 1907, Lees-McRae College is home to 700 undergrads.
 Visitors are welcome to explore the beautiful campus with historic buildings built of native stone.
-At the May Wildlife Rehabilitation Center (367 Mill Pond Road, 828-898-2568), learn about the area's wildlife with tours on Saturdays at 1 PM (plus Thursday and Fridays in the summer).
-Or stop by anytime to check out their rescued birds outside.
-It's a great place for performing arts with the Lees-McRae Summer Theatre, weekly summer FORUM series, and other annual performances and concerts.
+At the May Wildlife Rehabilitation Center (367 Mill Pond Road, 828-898-2568), learn about the area's wildlife with tours on Saturdays at 1 PM (plus Thursdays and Fridays in the summer).
+Or, stop by anytime to check out their rescued birds outside.
+It's a great place for performing arts with the Lees-McRae Summer Theatre, weekly summer FORUM series and other annual performances and concerts.